Table of Contents

 This function taps on the specified objectOrName

 widget.
-The x
+The x and y

 coordinates are optional.
 If they are not specified, the tap is made in